proseline/proseline-next/DESIGN.md

 3. The server stores **invitations** to all the customer's projects, so they can access them even if they lose all their clients.

+4. The server provides access to ICE servers to improve WebRTC connectivity.

 The server stores keys for reading and writing to projects, encrypted with the customer's **privacy key**.

 The server stores the customer's privacy key, encrypted so that the customer can decrypt it using their **privacy secret**.
 Clients never send privacy secrets to the server.